ibm-cloud-docs/databases-for-elasticsearch/howto-resources-scaling.md

 {{site.data.keyword.attribute-definition-list}}

-# Adding Disk, Memory, and CPU
+# Adding disk, memory, and CPU
 {: #resources-scaling}

+For new [hosting models](/docs/cloud-databases?topic=cloud-databases-hosting-models), scaling is currently available through the CLI, API, and Terraform.
+{: note}

 You can manually adjust the resources available to your {{site.data.keyword.databases-for-elasticsearch_full}} deployment to suit your workload and the size of your data.

-## Resource Breakdown
+## Resource breakdown
 {: #resource-breakdown}

 A default {{site.data.keyword.databases-for-elasticsearch}} deployment runs with three data members in a cluster and resources are allocated to all three members equally.
 For example, the minimum storage of an Elasticsearch deployment is 15360 MB, which equates to an initial size of 5120 MB per member.
 The minimum RAM for an Elasticsearch deployment is 3072 MB, which equates to an initial allocation of 1028 MB per member.